reves-io/Reves-Token-BEP-20/README.md

-# Reves-Token-BEP-20
+# AIRT-Token-BEP-20
-The contract code for the Reves BEP20 token
+The contract code for the AIRT BEP20 token